ArdanaLabs/apps-team/price-oracle.md

 + An E2E testing framework to run against the PAB is currently being set up
 - The PAB is not working with actual networks right now (testnet and mainnet) and it is not known when it will be ready
+- Requires us to wait for IOHK to build a dApp store

 Option 2.
 Purescript-based project
   * https://github.com/Plutonomicon/cardano-browser-tx
 + Can run directly in the browser
 - Early-stage project
 - PS compiles to JS, which doesn't have anything that can represent moneys

+# How to turn multiple prices into one

+Option 1.
+Take the median.

+Do we want to go more complex than this?
+E.g. if the distribution of prices is seriously out of wack (e.g. 40% says the price is double what the other 60% says), stop updating the prices?
+Would this actually be helpful in a crisis situation?

+# Do we want to add emergency shutdown?

 # Earlier MakerDAO architecture